fission-codes/fission-server/design/api.md

 | `username` | `string` | |
 | `credentialID` | `string` | Optional.
 If present, this may be useful for better passkey UX. |

-This info is passed in the UCAN facts field.

 **Response**:

 | Field | Type | Comment |